SomeWeekendReading/someweekendreading.github.io/_posts/2023-02-15-on-chatgpt.md

 [supervised classifier](https://en.wikipedia.org/wiki/Supervised_learning)
 that can identify such generated texts, and tag them so people know better than to take them at face value.
-Probably should be done as a browser plug-in, so you see "WARNING: AI-GENERATED BS" in large, friendly red letters when you encouter some on the web.
+Probably should be done as a browser plug-in, so you see "WARNING: AI-GENERATED BS" in large, friendly red letters when you encounter some on the web.
 (Imagine what it would do to a real-time text feed of politicians.)

 The _last_ thing we need is highly automatable, high quality BS to deceive the public in a